 - Governor - Hopwood Hall College

-During 2020, the Northern Care Alliance established two associate non-executive positions, as part of the Board’s succession planning arrangements and as a developmental initiative.
-Our two associate non-executive directors shadow the organisation’s statutory non-executive directors, including at Board meetings where they're encouraged to actively contribute as non-voting attendees.
+In 2020, the Northern Care Alliance established two associate non-executive positions, as part of the Board’s succession planning arrangements and as a developmental initiative.
+The two associate non-executive directors shadow the organisation’s statutory non-executive directors, including at Board meetings where they're encouraged to actively contribute as non-voting attendees.
 The first programme has now successfully concluded and arrangements for the second cohort of Non-Executive Directors will be confirmed soon.

 Board Meetings - Public Sessions